sfu-discourse-lab/SFU_Comment_Extractor/README.md

 <b>PART 1 - Factiva Data</b>

+1. About Factiva
+* [Factiva is a business information and research tool owned by Dow Jones & Company.
+Factiva aggregates content from both licensed and free sources, and provides organizations with search, alerting, dissemination, and other information management capabilities.][3]
+* The reason we use Factiva databse is because, it collects all the Globe and Mail news articles data, but we are only interested in <b>Opinions</b> and <b>Editorials</b>, and Factiva allows us to do the article filtering.
+* [Get access to Factiva][4]
+* NOTE: Factiva data is not all 100% match original online articles.

-1. Manually download Gloab & Mail articles from Factiva library
+2. Manually download Gloab & Mail articles from Factiva library
 * Login Factiva
 * In the `Date` section, select the date range.
 In our data, we chose `from 2012/01/01 to 2016/12/31`
 * In the `Duplicates` section, select `Identical`, so that Factiva will remove identical duplicates